 Training contract application forms

-Once you’ve narrowed down your choices based on areas of law, location and type of firm you should treat your five to ten application forms separately and concentrate on making each one as good as they can be.
-Although copying and pasting answers will cut down the amount of time you spend on an application form, it is the biggest waste of time ever.
-Recruiters can spot generic answers a mile off and you reap what you sow with training contract applications, so if you put the effort in, you shall be rewarded.
+Once you’ve narrowed down your choices based on areas of law, location and type of firm, you should treat your five to ten application forms separately and concentrate on making each one as good as they can be.
+Although copying and pasting answers will cut down the amount of time you spend on an application form, it will prove to be the biggest waste of time ever.
+Recruiters can spot generic answers a mile off, so if you put the effort in, you shall be rewarded.

 Training contract assessment days and interviews